• Home

 How to change the aspect ratio with Midjourney

 By default, Midjourney generates square images.
-You can generate images with a different shape using the --aspect or --ar parameters and specifying an aspect ratio.
+You can generate images with a different shape using the options in the prompt bar (or, if you're on Discord, using the --aspect or --ar parameters and specifying an aspect ratio).
 After you've generated an image, you can change its aspect ratio manually using the Pan arrows.

 Can you use Midjourney commercially?